 General Camp Information

-At night, campers observe a plethora of celestial objects under a dark sky using a 12-inch Meade LX-200 telescope, the 20- and 16-inch Ritchey-Chretien telescopes on Kitt Peak and the WIYN 0.9m telescope.
-Depending on the specific camp event, observing time will also be available at the 90-inch Bok telescope, the Arizona Radio Observatory's 12m telescope, the McMath-Pierce solar telescope, and the Submillmeter Radio Telescope on Mt.
+At night, Campers observe a plethora of celestial objects under dark skies.
+They become astronomers, operating research-class telescopes, keeping nighttime hours, interacting with leading scientists, interpreting their own observations, and investigating their own questions about astronomy and the universe.
+Depending on the specific event, Campers use telescopes on Mt.
+Lemmon, such as a 12-inch Meade LX-200 telescope, the 61-inch Kuiper telescope, and the 24, and 32-inch telescopes on Mt.
+Lemmon.
+It is sometimes possible to use the 90-inch Bok telescope, the Arizona Radio Observatory's 12m telescope, and the Submillimeter Radio Telescope on Mt.
 Graham.
-Campers become astronomers while at camp, operating research-class telescopes, keeping nighttime hours, interacting with leading scientists, interpreting their own observations, and investigating their own questions about astronomy and the universe.
-By the end of camp all campers are intimately connected with some of the most advanced technology available for cosmic discovery.
+By the end of Camp all Campers are intimately connected with some of the most advanced technology available for cosmic discovery.
 Astronomy is about exploration of the unknown, and Astronomy Camp fosters that philosophy.

-At night, campers observe a plethora of celestial objects under a dark sky using a 12-inch Meade LX-200 telescope, the 20- and 16-inch Ritchey-Chretien telescopes on Kitt Peak and the WIYN 0.9m telescope.
-Depending on the specific camp event, observing time will also be available at the 90-inch Bok telescope, the Arizona Radio Observatory's 12m telescope, the McMath-Pierce solar telescope, and the Submillmeter Radio Telescope on Mt.
+At night, Campers observe a plethora of celestial objects under dark skies.
+They become astronomers, operating research-class telescopes, keeping nighttime hours, interacting with leading scientists, interpreting their own observations, and investigating their own questions about astronomy and the universe.
+Depending on the specific event, Campers use telescopes on Mt.
+Lemmon, such as a 12-inch Meade LX-200 telescope, the 61-inch Kuiper telescope, and the 24, and 32-inch telescopes on Mt.
+Lemmon.
+It is sometimes possible to use the 90-inch Bok telescope, the Arizona Radio Observatory's 12m telescope, and the Submillimeter Radio Telescope on Mt.
 Graham.
-Campers become astronomers while at camp, operating research-class telescopes, keeping nighttime hours, interacting with leading scientists, interpreting their own observations, and investigating their own questions about astronomy and the universe.
-By the end of camp all campers are intimately connected with some of the most advanced technology available for cosmic discovery.
+By the end of Camp all Campers are intimately connected with some of the most advanced technology available for cosmic discovery.
 Astronomy is about exploration of the unknown, and Astronomy Camp fosters that philosophy.

 Interesting Selections